The leader sets the bar for the organization.

 If you are a leader of an organization then you have the awesome responsibility of establishing the parameters by which your organization will be successful.

-Now, as I feel the need in every post like this, Jesus sets the bar.
+I feel the need in every post like this, Jesus sets the bar.
 Period.
 He is our standard.
-But, it would be foolish to ignore the fact that God allows people to lead, even in the church.
-And, as Christian leaders, we set the bar in our church for many of the things that happen in the church.
+But, it would be foolish to ignore the fact God allows people to lead, even in the church.
+And, as Christian leaders, we set the bar in our church for many of the things which happen in the church.

 A mentor of mine always says, “Everything rises and falls on leadership”.
 He didn’t make up the saying, but he’s learned in his 70+ years experience how true a statement it is.
 Are you leading with the idea that you are setting the bar for the people you are trying to lead?